 “The inability to cool down leaves us more than just uncomfortable.
 It actually wears on our internal processes,” says Dr. Benjamin.
 “As our core temperature continues to rise, our bodies need to work harder to try and cool us down.
 This causes us to overheat.”

-To stop us from overheating, the brain leaps into action, sending more blood to the skin where heat can escape (this is why warmth makes us flush) and widens blood vessels to increase sweating.
+To stop us from overheating, the brain leaps into action, sending more blood to the skin where heat can escape (this is why warmth makes us flush) and widening blood vessels to increase sweating.

 “This can lead our bodies to dehydration – losing the water, salt and chemicals that they need to function,” Dr. Benjamin says.
 And the diverted blood flow denies our other organs their normal blood supply.
 To make matters worse, these physical responses don’t work as well in humid conditions.